Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/ecs-outside-of-games.md

 }
 ```

-Going through the full rendering system is out of scope for this article, but
+Going through the entire rendering system is out of scope for this article,
-I'll walk you through how we use specs `Component`s to nicely manage things like
+but I'll walk you through how we use specs `Component`s to nicely manage
-the different styling information attached to the various graphical entities.
+things like the different styling information attached to the various
+graphical entities.

 The `RenderSystem`'s `System` impl is surprisingly simple.
 We break the task
 up into calculating the draw order (the user can specify that certain objects